 Highly methodical investors who demonstrate a strong understanding of finance and is able to stake a bet on it.
 Individuals are your doctors, engineers and successful business owners with a high attention to detail.
 They do not the second guess because they did their homework already.
 This can lead to overconfidence because individualists can unknowingly create feedback loops that are self-fulfilling.

 Like I’ve mentioned before, my husband and I are preservers.
 It would seem like he has all the talents of an individualist just like his father and his grandfather but with one large exception.
 Anxious personality and a bias against action.

 Hey, no love lost here.
 I’m the same way.
 We’re both careful people which comes with its own set of pros and cons.

 I made a pretty graphic for your entertainment.
 It took me hours (for reasons directly related to my darling husband trying to distract me).
-The full size is available from the freebies tab if you needed 800 x 2000 HD.
+The full size is available on the freebies tab if you need 800 x 2000 HD.

 So, which investor personality type(s) are you?
 Drop a comment below!